natemella/Paper/Paper/manuscript.md

 **Figure 1**
 ![](../Graphs/Figure%201.png)
 Figure 1 shows all four key steps in our work flow.
-The four steps were carried out until all seven data types were combined together
+The four steps were carried out until all seven data types were combined together.
+Step 1 shows how we segmented our data.
+We attached PFI values to each data set while training but hid the PFI values while testing.
+In step 2 we show how we use nested 5 fold cross validation for parameter optimization.
+With did
+5 outer folds, 5 inner folds, with 5 iterations.
+Step 3 shows how we evaluated our data by averaging folds, then iterations, then ranking data types (within each cancer type) for each algorithm.
+Step 4 shows how we added the winning data type to the remainder of our core dataset and repeated steps 2 & 3.

 **Graph 1**
 ![](../Graphs/PFI.time.png)